 The best people in your industry would never work with bad recruiters – so why should you?

-There are very low barriers to entry in the world of recruitment; there is no training or license required.
+The problem is that barriers to entry are shallow in the recruitment world; no training or license is required.
 Anyone with a telephone and a computer can call themselves a recruiter.
-This allows for a great deal of competition which is great most of the time.
+This allows for a great deal of competition which is good most of the time.

 The definition of working with a recruiter is actively sharing information and letting them represent you to job opportunities.
-A recruiter with little experience or simply lack of ethics can hamper your quest for a new job, as they can misrepresent you to the best companies.
-In this game you only get one chance so we have to make the most of it.
+A recruiter with little experience or simply a lack of ethics can hamper your quest for a new job, as they can misrepresent you to the best companies.
+In this game, you only get one chance, so we have to make the most of it.

 If you are not interested, they quickly move on to the next person on the list.
 Although this is the nature of the beast that is recruitment, a good recruitment company should stay in touch with people on their books regularly.
-This would typically be a call every 3-6 months for information sharing and general catch ups.
-This is essential for really understanding a candidate and knowing exactly what you are looking for.
+This would typically be a call every 3-6 months for information sharing and general catch-ups.
+This is essential for really understanding a candidate and knowing precisely what you are looking for.

-There are many generalist recruitment companies of size that try to break in to niche job markets.
-Although the recruitment company may be well known, the recruiter doing your market might be working on their own and tasked to ‘build their market’ which is not easy and will certainly not help you.
+There are many generalist recruitment companies of this size that try to break into niche job markets.
+Although the recruitment company may be well known, the recruiter doing your segment might be working on their own and tasked to ‘build their market’, which is not easy and will certainly not help you.

-Tries to talking you into taking a job, sometimes not giving you enough time for your decision making process.
-This will inevitably lead to candidates making the wrong decisions and changing their mind shortly thereafter.
+Tries to talk you into taking a job, sometimes not giving you enough time for your decision-making process.
+This will inevitably lead to candidates making the wrong decisions and changing their minds shortly thereafter.

 You should never have to pay for the services of a recruiter as the client (hiring company) pays the fees.
 If you are asked for money by a recruiter, ask exactly what it is for and then tell them where to stick it.

 If you come across recruiters like these, politely tell them you are either doing your own search or that you are exclusively working with another recruitment company.
 If they keep contacting you, ask to be removed from their books.
-By law they have to remove you and even send you a letter confirming the removal.
+By law, they must remove you and even send you a letter confirming the removal.